MaastrichtU-IDS/d2s-scripts-repository/sparql/compute-hcls-stats/README.md

       ] .
   }
 } WHERE {
-  GRAPH ?metadataGraph {
-    ?distributionRdfUri a void:Dataset ;
-      dcat:accessURL <?_inputGraph> .
-      # Only work when one dataset that has this URL as accessURL
-  }

   GRAPH <?_inputGraph> {
     { SELECT (COUNT(*) AS ?triples) { ?s ?p ?o  } } # count triples